 Louisa Gag / Program Coordinator

-Previously, Louisa served as the Program Manager at the South Boston Neighborhood Development Corporation, where she managed the South Boston Farmers Market, coordinated business development events, and assisted with affordable housing development projects.
-She completed a self-designed degree at the University of Rochester that examined the relationship between people and the environment, exploring climate change, sustainability, development, and human behavior.
-She spent a semester studying in Copenhagen that sparked an interest in the power of the built environment to impact the livability of cities.
+Previously, Louisa worked at the South Boston Neighborhood Development Corporation, where she managed the South Boston Farmers Market and coordinated business development events.
+She completed a self-designed degree at the University of Rochester, studying the relationship between people and their environment.
+A semester abroad in Copenhagen sparked her interest in the livability of cities.
 Louisa cut her teeth on Boston’s public transportation system while growing up in Roslindale.

 Nidhi Gulati / Emerald Network Program Manager

-Nidhi is the Program Manager for the Emerald Network, an initiative of LivableStreets Alliance.
+Nidhi is the Program Manager for the Emerald Network, an initiative of LivableStreets.
 The Emerald Network is a vision for 200 miles of seamless greenways across the Metro Boston area, creating an urban recreation and transportation system that is safe and convenient for all.
-She provides management, technical assistance and advocacy support to all embedded greenways in the network, and supports LivableStreets staff with other initiatives to continually advance the vision for a walkable, bikeable and livable Boston.
+Nidhi manages all aspects of the program, including advocacy, project oversight, and technical assistance.

-Previously, Nidhi worked as a project associate and manager at Project for Public Spaces (PPS) in New York City.
-During her three years at PPS, she worked in over 15 states and 5 countries on community-based placemaking projects, and participated in several national and international conferences.
+Previously, Nidhi served as a project manager at Project for Public Spaces (PPS) in New York City.
+During her time at PPS, she worked in over 15 states and 5 countries on community-based placemaking projects, and spoke at several national and international conferences.
 Nidhi holds a Master of Science in Park and Community Planning from Texas A&M University in College Station, a Certificate in Principles and Practice of New Urbanism from University of Miami, and a Bachelor of Science in Architecture from Malaviya National Institute of Technology in Jaipur, India.

 Lynn Holmgren / Content & Publications Manager